Gluten-Free Gingerbread Cookie Bars (Soft and Chewy!)

 A stack of three gluten free gingerbread cookie bars on a small white plate.

-I love the holidays when gingerbread rules for a whole month.
-I don’t quite understand why we don’t enjoy gingerbread flavors all year long, but most people only use these flavors in their baking during the Christmas holidays.
-This recipe is based on my popular Gluten Free Gingerdoodles recipe.
+I love the holidays when gingerbread is the rule for a whole month.
+I do not understand why we don’t enjoy gingerbread flavors all year long, but most people only use these flavors in their baking during the Christmas holidays.
+This recipe is based on my popular Gluten-Free Gingerdoodles recipe because they are a reader favorite.

 Ingredient Notes: